 Ok.
 This article has become more about the skin rather than focusing on tattooing.
 I understand if you need to go but, I promise, after this section we will move onto the real meat and potatoes you came for!

 The dermis is what lies between the epidermis and the subcutaneous tissues of the skin.
-It is made up mostly of collagen and elastin.
-These two proteins are what gives your skin it’s bouncy resilience.
+It is mostly made up of collagen and elastin.
+These two proteins are what gives your skin it’s resilience.
 Your nerves, blood vessels, lymph vessels and sweat glands are also crammed into this space!

 We are not ignoring the blood and lymph vessels, which help with thermoregulation and supply oxygen and nutrients to surrounding cells.
-We are moving past them quickly to talk about more specialized cells.
+We are moving past them to talk about more specialized cells that have a hand in healing your tattoo.

 Another type of cell that makes up the dermis is a mast cell.
 These specialized cells are a part of the inflammatory response that helps the body deal with intruders (infectious materials like viruses or other things that shouldn’t be there).
 I’ll leave you a link that explains it all in a much better fashion than I can.